AndreyBulgakov19/SCV_GitPR/GitInstructions.md

 ## 12. Using the Secure Shell (SSH) protocol
 SSH protocol allows to connect and authenticate to GitHub without supplying username and personal access token at each visit.
 It can also be used for signing commits.
+More detailed information can be found in GitHub documentaion: [About SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh)

 In order to apply ssh protection there are 2 steps:
 1. generate a new SSH key on your local machine;